rljson/template-project/README.contributors.md

 ## Open the code the first time

-### Create a dev folder
+### Create a dev and rljson folder

-The following documentation uses `~/dev` as main checkout folder.
-Please replace this folder by your personal dev folder.
+Rljson consists of multiple repos, so we recommend to checkout all rljson projects into a `rljson` folder.
+In this documentation we are using `~/dev/rljson` as the development folder.

 ```bash
 cd ~/